How to install and configure LEMP on Debian 12

-In this tutorial, you will see the steps you need to follow to install and configure LEMP on Debian 12.
-Nginx, MariaDB, and PHP are the necessary software packages for high-performance web hosting, whether it's for presentation websites, blogs, or online stores.
+In this tutorial you see the steps you have to travel to install and configure LEP on Debian 12.
+Ningb, Mariadb and PHP are the software packages needed for performed web hosting, whether it is presentation websites, blogs or online stores.

-LEMP stands for Linux, Nginx, MySQL/MariaDB, PHP, and represents the foundation for many web projects and web applications worldwide.
-Otherwise, you wouldn't be able to view this article if all these packages weren't behind stealthsettings.com to ensure the online operation of our website.
+LEMP is the acronym for Linux, Nginx, MySQL/Mariadb, PHP, and is the basis for many web projects and web applications around the world.
+Alongu, you could not see this article if behind stealthsetots.com would not be all these packages to ensure the online operation of our website.

-Debian is an open-source operating system based on Linux, renowned for its stability, security and flexibility.
-With a long history and an active developer community, Debian offers a wide range of software packages and libraries to meet the diverse needs of users.
-This operating system is frequently used to create reliable and efficient servers for companies, but it can also be adapted for personal use.
+Debian is an Open-Source operating system based on Linux, famous for its stability, security and flexibility.
+With a long history and an active community of developers, Debian offers a wide range of software packages and bookstores to meet the various needs of users.
+This operating system is commonly used to create reliable and efficient servers for companies, but can also be adapted to personal use.

-The first step before installing and configuring LEMP on Debian 12, is to connect to the server via SSH (or directly from the console if you have local access).
-Make sure that there are no packages already installed on the server from LEMP or administration systems such as: cPanel, VestaCP or others.
+The first step you need to take before installing and setting up LEP on Debian 12, is to connect to the server via SSH (or directly from the console if you have local access).
+Make sure that there are already installed LEMP packages or administration systems such as: CPanel, Vestacp or others.

 Update Software.

-Before starting the LAMP installation it is recommended to update both the operating system and the software packages already installed.
+Before starting the installation of LAMP, it is recommended to be updated both the operating system and the already installed software packages.

 sudo apt update